-Calculated only among those (166) participants that had knowledge of Rotavirus
+^{}Calculated only among those (166) participants that had knowledge of Rotavirus

-Table 3 partly shows the multivariable stepwise logistic regression analysis results on the factors affecting mothers' knowledge of rotavirus.
+Table 3 partly showed the multivariate stepwise logistic regression analysis results on the factors affecting mothers' knowledge of rotavirus.
 The findings demonstrated that only one factor was significantly associated with knowledge of rotavirus.
-Mothers with tertiary education were about three times (aOR = 2.9; 95% CI = 1.485-6.028; p = <0.001) more likely to have good knowledge of rotavirus infection than mothers with a lower educational level.
-Mothers whose average monthly income was higher (>N120,000) (aOR = 0.1, 95% CI = 0.107-0.937) and those classified as having higher socioeconomic status (aOR = 0.3, 95% CI = 0.134-0.995) had lower odds of having good knowledge of rotavirus infection.
-However, these analyses showed no link between knowledge of rotavirus and the age range, marital status, religion, place of residence, or occupation of the respondents.
+Mothers with tertiary education were about 3 times (aOR = 2.992; 95% CI =1.485 - 6.028; p=<0.001) likely to have good knowledge of rotavirus infection than mothers with lower educational level.
+Mothers whose average monthly income was higher(>N120,000) (aOR = 0.106, 95% CI =0.107 - 0.937) and those classified as having higher socioeconomic status (aOR = 0.366, 95% CI 0.134 - 0.995) had lower odds of having good knowledge of rotavirus infection.
+However, these analyses showed no link between knowledge of rotavirus and age range, marital status, religion, place of residence and occupation of the respondents.